Meet the team

 Lisa Clayton (Assistant Heathland Mitigation Ranger)

 Lisa has a BSc (Hons) in Ecology which focussed on survey work and conservation.
 She taught A level Biology for 12 years, where she specialised in teaching Environmental Biology and led many residential fieldtrips for her students to the Purbecks.
 She started at Kingfisher barn in 2018 where she runs the Nature Tots sessions.
-Her hobbies include Zumba, running and gardening.
+Her hobbies include yoga, running and gardening.